aardaakpinar/aardaakpinar/PROJECTS.md

 ### Mue Dark Photo Pack

-- Content for the Mue Marketplace (forked project).
+- A collection of dark-themed wallpapers and visual assets created for the Mue Marketplace.
 - **Started:** Jan 27, 2025

 [[SOURCE]](https://github.com/aardaakpinar/mue-marketplace)